 Let N* be a finite set of n voters (|N*|=n) and X be the finite set of alternatives with |X|=m.
 Let L(X) represent the set of strict linear orders on X. Moreover, let P(X) be the powerset of X indicating the possible outcomes.
 Using the symbol ≻ from L(X), the preferences of an electorate N⊆N* can be defined as ≻N. Similarly, the preferences of individual voters are defined as≻iwithi∈N.

 All voting rules can be interpreted as functions that map a profile to a certain outcome.
-An example of such voting rule is the plurality rule; each voter chooses one alternative, the winner is/are the alternative(s) with the most votes.
+An example of such a voting rule is the plurality rule: each voter chooses one alternative, the winner(s) is/are the alternative(s) with the most votes.
 Classically, there are some normative principles that a good voting rule should satisfy.

 Despite the fact that these normative principles are expected to hold, no voting rule can satisfy all of them because some axioms even contradict each other.
 Therefore, the generated justifications in this thesis will be based on axioms rather than on the voting rules.